clingen-data-model/interpretation_json/README.md

 ### VariantInterpretation

 The root of an interpretation document is a VariantInterpretation, which contains the pathogenicity of a particular variant for a particular disease.
 A VariantInterpretation requires an identifier; it is up to the user to manage these identifiers.
-In this example, we create an intepretation with a fictitious id:
+In this example, we create an interpretation with a fictitious id:
 ```
 def create_example():
     #Create the root interpretation